dtgreene/ivy2/README.md

 - `pair <mac-addr>`
 - `trust <mac-addr>`

-You can now disable scanning and exit:
+You can now disable scanning and exit the BlueZ CLI:
 - `scan off`
 - `exit`

 ### Usage

+See [example.py](example.py) for basic usage.